plone/documentation/docs/backend/generic-setup.md

 ## Custom installer code

-In addition to upgrade steps to install and uninstall add-ons, GenericSetup provides a way to run custom Python code when your add-on package is installed and uninstalled.
+GenericSetup provides a way to run custom Python code before or after your add-on package is installed.
 The following examples show how to do this.

 First, edit {file}`configure.zcml`, adding a `pre_handler` and `post_handler` attribute to the `registerProfile` element.